simaosamouco/Rockets/README.md

 #### Solutions:
 ### **1: There's no need to have a dependency container when working with a Factory design pattern.**

-To fix this I removed the `DepencyContainer`file from the project and added a dictionary to the `Factory` which now contains the dependencies.
+To fix this I removed the `DepencyContainer` file from the project and added a dictionary to the `Factory` which now contains the dependencies.

-Two `Factory` extension files were added, one to add (register) the dependencies into the dictionary (`Factory+Registration`) and one to hold the logic that writes and retreives values from the dependencies dictionary (`register` and `resolve`)
+Two `Factory` extension files were added, one to add (register) the dependencies into the dictionary (`Factory+Registration`) and one that holds the logic that writes and retreives values from the dependencies dictionary (`register` and `resolve`)

-Note that there is a Factory that creats a FactoryViewControllers.
-This was made thinking of a scenario in which different factories are used (a factory fo each feature of the app, for example).
+Note that there is a Factory that creates a `FactoryViewControllers`.
+This was made thinking of a scenario in which different factories are used (a factory for each feature of the app, for example).

 ### **2: Methods in the coordinator are accessible from the view model and factory.**